Friesian Sporthorse Association Registration Guidelines ~

 Registration is divided into the following books:

-Main Book, Auxiliary Book, and Foundation Book.
+and Foundation Book.

+status.
 Foundation Book -- Purebred Friesian stallions and mares which are being used for sporthorse crossbreeding.
 Foundation Book horses are further eligible for Bronze Elite, Silver Elite, and Gold Elite status.

 Certificate of Pedigree -- horses which fail to meet registration criteria for the Main, Auxiliary, or Foundation Books at the time of registration.
 COP horses are eligible for Bronze Elite, Silver Elite, and Gold Elite status.